 Gluteal tendon tear symptoms

 Generally, symptoms of a gluteal tendon tear are similar to gluteal tendinopathy or greater trochanteric pain syndrome.
-Most people have pain outside the hip, which is worse during walking, stairs, and lying on the hip.
+Most people have pain outside the hip, worse during walking, stairs, and lying on the hip.
 However, tears often have worse pain.
-Also, people describe weakness and a feeling of dragging the leg or not being able to support their body weight while walking.
+Also, people describe weakness and a feeling of dragging the leg or being unable to support their body weight while walking.

 How to make a diagnosis